ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 # Recent activity [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

-Recent activity log summaries last actions on the repository (whatever their origin, such as Back Office, REST, migration, CLI, or CRON).
+Recent activity log displays last actions in the repository (whatever their origin is, for example, Back Office, REST, migration, CLI, or CRON).

 To learn more about its Back Office usage and the actions logged by default, see [Recent activity in the User documentation]([[= user_doc =]]/recent_activity/recent_activity/).